junxit/us-congress-bills-113/metadata.md

 - 2013-06-19 — Introduced in House
 - 2013-06-19 — Introduced in House
 - 2013-06-19 — Referred to the House Committee on Science, Space, and Technology.
+- 2013-09-24 — Referred to the Subcommittee on Environment.
+- 2013-12-05 — Committee Consideration and Mark-up Session Held.
+- 2013-12-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-02-06 — Placed on the Union Calendar, Calendar No. 258.
+- 2014-02-06 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-348.
+- 2014-02-06 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-348.